storyprotocol/documentation/docs/Developers/typescript-sdk/claim-revenue.md

 1. **Scenario #1**: Someone pays my IP Asset directly, and I claim that revenue.
 2. **Scenario #2**: Someone pays a derivative IP Asset of my IP, and I have the right to a % of their revenue based on the `commercialRevShare` in the license terms.

+> 🚧 Quick Note
+>
+> The below examples show and talk about USDC.
+In reality, you'd be using one of the whitelisted revenue tokens [listed here](https://docs.story.foundation/docs/deployed-smart-contracts#/), which is more often than not $WIP.

 ## Scenario #1

 In this scenario, someone pays my IP Asset directly, and I claim that revenue.